CampusUnion/Sked/README.md

 echo $skeVent->label;
 ```

-Print the time using the `time()` method, which accepts a formatting
+Print the event time using the `time()` method, which accepts a formatting
 string as an optional parameter (see
 [formatting options](http://php.net/manual/en/function.date.php#refsect1-function.date-parameters)
 for PHP's `date` function):